jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **P:** What sort of alternative are you proposing?

 **W:** A collectively curated glossary of sorts.
-One which involves a rich history and [context](thoughts/context.md) of terms, pluralist in nature, and always ongoing.
+One which involves a rich history and [context](thoughts/context.md) of terms, [[thoughts/plurality|pluralist]] in nature, and always ongoing.
 If meaning is a negotiation, then the history of that negotiation needs to be a crucial part of achieving consensus on the meaning.

 Let us create a new glossary of terminology.
 May it be *a* source of [truth](thoughts/truth.md) rather than *the* source of truth.